 I haven’t met too many kids who don’t like Dr. Seuss books.
-My girls love them.
+My girls definitely love them.

 It’s hard to choose a favorite, but One Fish Two Fish Red Fish Blue Fish is definitely on the top of the list.